shenwei356/kmcp/docs/tutorial/profiling.md

 **Index files loading modes**:

-1. Memory sharing with MMAP (default)
+1. Using memory-mapped index files with `mmap` (default)
+    - Faster startup speed when index files are buffered in memory.
-    - Multiple KMCP processes in the same computer can share the memory.
+    - Multiple KMCP processes can share the memory.
-2. Loading the whole files into main memory (`-w/--load-whole-db`):
+2. Loading the whole index files into memory (`-w/--load-whole-db`):
-    - It's 20-25% faster, while it needs a little more memory and multiple KMCP processes can not share the database in memory.
+    - This mode occupies a little more memory.
+    And Multiple KMCP processes can not share the database in memory.
+    - **It's slightly faster due to the use of physically contiguous memory.
+    The speedup is more significant for smaller databases**.
-    - **It's highly recommended when searching on computer clusters**, where mmap would be very slow (in my test).
+    - **It's highly recommended when searching on computer clusters**, where the default mmap mode would be very slow (in my test).
 3. Low memory mode (`--low-mem`):
     - Do not load all index files into memory nor use mmap, using file seeking.
     - It's much slower, >4X slower on SSD and would be much slower on HDD disks.
-    - Only use this mode for small number of queries or a huge database that can't be loaded into memory.
+    - **Only use this mode for small number of queries or a huge database that can't be loaded into memory**.

 **Performance tips**: